JaimeStill/sql-migrator/docs/docs/infrastructure.md

 * [`T ToV1Null()`](https://github.com/JaimeStill/sql-migrator/blob/main/src/Core/Sql/Translator.cs#L23) - how the data should be formatted to facilitate a missing dependency
 * [`string[] InsertProps`](https://github.com/JaimeStill/sql-migrator/blob/main/src/Core/Sql/Translator.cs#L24) - the properties to include in the `INSERT` query
-* [`Task<T?> GetByKey(string key)`](https://github.com/JaimeStill/sql-migrator/blob/main/src/Core/Sql/Translator.cs#L25) - how to select a single record from the origin database given its `SourceId`
+* [`Task<T?> GetByKey(string key)`](https://github.com/JaimeStill/sql-migrator/blob/main/src/Core/Sql/Translator.cs#L25) - how to select a single record from the origin database given its `OriginKey`
 * [`Task<List<T>> Get()`](https://github.com/JaimeStill/sql-migrator/blob/main/src/Core/Sql/Translator.cs#L26) - how to retrieve all data translated to the target type

 The [`Task List<T>> Migrate()`](https://github.com/JaimeStill/sql-migrator/blob/main/src/Core/Sql/Translator.cs#L28) method performs the migration simply by retreiving the data with `Get()` and passing the results to [`InsertMany(List<T> data)`](https://github.com/JaimeStill/sql-migrator/blob/main/src/Core/Sql/Translator.cs#L74).

 A Translator that represents a model with one or more dependencies on other models can initialize the Translators.
 It can then ensure the foreign keys for the dependent models are initialized by overriding [`Func<T, Task<T>>?
-OnMigrate`](https://github.com/JaimeStill/sql-migrator/blob/main/src/Core/Sql/Translator.cs#L21) and calling the [`Task<int> EnsureMigrated(string key)`](https://github.com/JaimeStill/sql-migrator/blob/main/src/Core/Sql/Translator.cs#L94) method, where `key` is the `SourceId` from the origin database for the dependent data.
+OnMigrate`](https://github.com/JaimeStill/sql-migrator/blob/main/src/Core/Sql/Translator.cs#L21) and calling the [`Task<int> EnsureMigrated(string key)`](https://github.com/JaimeStill/sql-migrator/blob/main/src/Core/Sql/Translator.cs#L94) method, where `key` is the `OriginKey` from the origin database for the dependent data.

 ### Derived Translators